Minhaz034/Brain-MRI-XAI/README.md

-# Explaining Predictions: Brain MRI image regions responsible for cnacer detection
+# Explaining Predictions: Brain MRI image regions responsible for tumor detection
 ## Summary
 - Part one of this project is to detect cancer type(no_tumor,glioma_tumor, meningioma_tumor,pituitary_tumor) using VGG16 pretrained model and runnig custom training on out Brain MRI dataset.